 Concluding on interim data

 Although we show the statistical results for multiple interim points, we caution against drawing conclusions from interim data.
-Each interim point at which the data is analysed has its own chance of bringing a false positive result, so looking at more points brings more chance of a false positive.
+Each interim point at which the data is analyzed has its own chance of bringing a false positive result, so looking at more points brings more chance of a false positive.
 You can read more about statistical significance and false positives in this article.
 If you were to look at all the p-values from the interim analysis points and claim a significant result if any of those were below your significance threshold, then you would have a substantially higher false positive rate than expected based on the threshold alone.
 For example, you would have far more than a 5% chance of seeing a falsely significant result when using a significance threshold of 0.05, if you concluded on any significant p-value shown in the metric details and trends view.
 This is because there are multiple chances for you to happen upon a time when the natural noise in the data happened to look like a real impact.
 For this reason it is good practice to only draw conclusions from your experiment at the predetermined conclusion point(s), such as at the end of the review period.
 You can read more about reviewing metrics during an experiment in this article.

 Interpreting the line chart and trends